ahmed751995/FSND-capstone-project/README.md

 - [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross origin requests from our frontend server.

 ## Database Setup
-With Postgres running, restore a database using the trivia.psql file provided.
-From the backend folder in terminal run:
+from the same directory in terminal run:

 ```bash
 createdb castingAgency
 ```

 ## Running the server

-run in terminal the run.sh file which contains all commands needed to run the server
+you can choose the live server or run in terminal the run.sh file which contains all commands needed to run the server

 To run the server, execute: